xorphitus/lgdsync/README.md

 * Support multiple profiles
   * It enables you to use multiple Google accounts simultaneously
     * e.g. Use your private account and office account
+* Use inotify to watch file changes
+  * Current watch mechanism is not perfect.
+It may miss file changes

 ## License
 Copyright © 2020 xorphitus